RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

    * Persist `remainingTurns` and update UI when a combat starts or resumes.

 5. **Greying out and reactivating cards** – When `remainingTurns` > 0 or the actor is downed, apply a 25 % opacity to the entire card (except overlays such as the “DOWNED” label).
 Remove the opacity once the actor becomes ready.

 ---

-### 3. Integrate GM controls

-1. **GM turn button on each card** – If the user is a GM, add a full‑width button below each player card labeled “Mark Turn Taken” or a similar phrase.
-Clicking this button should call `onActorTurn(actorId)` and then `advanceCooldowns()` to correctly set the cooldown and update all cards.

-2. **GM‑only card** – Render one extra card visible only to GMs.
-This card represents non‑player actions (villains, NPCs, environmental actions).
-The card does not correspond to a specific actor and should instead have a button labeled “GM Turn”.
-Pressing this button calls `advanceCooldowns()` to count as if a player had taken a turn, ensuring players’ cooldowns decrease when the GM acts.

-3. **Permissions** – Only display the extra GM button and GM card when `game.user.isGM === true`.

----